CarlosAlegreUr/InputControl-SmartContract-Testing/README.md

 ## 📰 Last Changes 📰

 - Now unorderedInput struct uses mappings instead of an array to control the inputs.
-(Improved from O(n) to O(1) checking time, furthermore is more gas efficient).
+Improved from O(n) to O(1) checking time, furthermore is more gas efficient.
+- New forgotten test added: Hash collision behaviour in orderedInput.

 ## 📨 Contact 📨